a-n-d-r-e-w-l/a-n-d-r-e-w-l/README.md

 # Hi, I'm Andrew!

-I'm Andrew Lees, currently a 3rd year Mathematics student at the University of Warwick.
+I'm Andrew Lees, recently graduated from studying Mathematics at the University of Warwick.

+I'm a programmer (focused mostly on backend and tooling) looking for entry-level software development jobs, either based in the UK or remote.

 ## Skills